CTBT/dotnet_basics_2/readme.md

 ```c#
 ILogger<PokemonService> logger
 ```
-- Add an ``information`` log whenever a pokemon will be requested from the external api and add his name to the log
+- Add a ``debug`` log whenever a pokemon will be requested from the external api and add his name to the log
 - Additionally add a ``warning`` log if a pokemon was not found
-- Configure your ``appsettings`` file to disable the information log level for the PokemonLib namespace:
+- Configure your ``appsettings`` file to enable the debug log level for the PokemonLib namespace

 ---